alexdietz1988/BookDiary/readme.md

  - login page;
  - new book;
  - edit a book;
+ - show page for a book;
  - home page that links to "currently reading", "read", "want-to-read", "new book";
+ - styling

-## Stretch Goal
+## Stretch Goals
- - home page that includes "currently reading", "read", "want-to-read", "new book";
+ - home page that includes list of "currently reading", "read", "want-to-read", "new book";
+ - make a book public and allow any user to be able to add a review on it;
+ - add notes/reviews model.